 What is a lack of bona fide intent to use?

 To understand what is not an intent to use, let’s first begin with what it is.
 Intent to use refers to an intention by a person or company to use a trademark in commerce to sell certain goods or services.
 This intention forms the basis for filing a certain type of trademark application when the mark has not yet been used.
 The filer of an ITU application must have a bona fide intent to use the applied-for trademark on each product or service identified in the application.
 The degree of sufficiency must be more than simply any intent.

 Need help with your Intent-To-Use trademark application?
-Contact patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you secure a proper trademark registration without vulnerabilities that might come back to bite you.
+Contact US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you secure a proper trademark registration without vulnerabilities that might come back to bite you.

+What is a lack of bona fide intent to use?